crafttheweb/thelastpickle/_posts/2011-05-04-How-are-Memtables-measured.md

 ---
 layout: post
-title: "How are Memtables measured?"
+title: How are Memtables measured?
-category: Cassandra
+category: blog
+tags: cassandra
+author: Aaron Morton
 ---

 **Updated:** I've added information on the new `memtable_total_space_in_mb` setting in version 0.8 and improved the information about `memtable_throughput`.
 Thanks for the feedback.